GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 - Windows 7 or newer, 64-bit OS.
 - Visual Studio VS2017 15.7.1+ installed in the default location.
-- [Windows 10.0.17134 or 10.0.17763 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) installed in the default location.
+- [Windows 10.0.17763 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) installed in the default location.
 You must install this exact SDK version to avoid build issues.
 - At least 8GB of RAM and 40GB of free disk space.
 - Approximately 2 hours with a fast internet connection (25Mbps) and fast build machine (2.6Ghz+, 4+ logical cores).

-WARNING: If you are using VS2017 15.5.* to build 3282 branch then you must add `enable_precompiled_headers=false` to GN_DEFINES in steps 6 and 7 to avoid a [known issue](https://bugs.chromium.org/p/chromium/issues/detail?id=780124) with clang.

 **Step-by-step Guide**